SystemsApproach/tcpcc/design.rst

   good scenario to visualize the algorithm’s dynamics when looking at two to three flows.

-* WAN 40ms RTT and 10/100-Mbps, with an intermediate router is introduced to reduce the link bandwidth to 10 or 100 Mbps.
+* WAN with 40ms RTT and 10/100-Mbps bottleneck bandwidth, with an intermediate router introduced to reduce the link bandwidth to 10 or 100 Mbps.
 This scenario reflects a connection an end-user might experience on a modern network.